Blueblue22two/Personalized_delivery_website_based_on_Mixed_recommendations/README.md

 ----

-## 📜Recommendation system:
+## 📜Hybrid Recommendation system:
-> two types of recommend algorithm:
+> This project combines two different recommendation algorithms in terms of weights.
 ### Collaborative Filtering:
 - User-CF:
 > we use ***Adjusted Cosine Similarity (John.S.Breese)*** to calculate the similarity between user, and store it in *user similarity matrix*.

 ### Content-based recommendation:
-> Using content-based recommendation as a strategy for cold start.
+> Using  ***Jaccard index*** to measure the similarity of item.

+In addition, we also create a **popularity-based recommendation function** to recommend items based only on the data of the item itself (such as sales and number of favorites), which solves the ***cold start*** problem of the above two recommendation algorithms.

 ---